aliaksander-samuseu/docs-3.0.1/source/upgrade/update-war.md

 data can cause the Gluu Server to malfunction.

 In the following example, we assume the service is oxTrust (which uses the warfile "identity.war").
-But you could switch this process for any of the Gluu Server war files like oxAuth, asimba, the Shibboleth IDP or oxauth-rp.
+But you can utilize this process for any of other Gluu Server's modules like oxAuth, Asimba, Shibboleth IDP or oxAuth-RP by simply changing name of warfile in provided commands accordingly (you can find exact locations of corresponding archives at the end of this page).

 1. Login to chroot container